Downpatrick Head and Dún Briste Sea Stack

 Downpatrick Head is located around 30 minutes-drive from Ballina along the scenic Mayo coastline.
 It is most easily reached by car.
 There is a visitors car park at Downpatrick Head and it’s short walk to the edge of the cliff side overlooking Dún Briste.

 Your experience visiting Dun Briste will largely depend on the weather.
-On a calm day the stack and cliffs are simply stunning.
-On a stormy day the rough seas turn the stack and cliffs into a truly dramatic sight.
+On a calm day the stack and cliffs are simply stunning while on a stormy day the rough seas turn the stack and cliffs into a truly dramatic sight.

 Visiting Downpatrick Head tip: A word of caution for your visit to Downpatrick Head: the coastal viewing point area where visitors can view the stack is not fenced and it’s a sheer drop to the water below, so be very careful.
 This applies especially on windy days as the area is quite exposed.
 The grassy area around the cliffs is quite unique as it has developed into a very uneven/bubbled grassy area.
 Due to this it’s very easy to trip and fall near the cliff edge to take your time while exploring the area!